James Abrahart: Notable work

 That same year, Abrahart penned Trey Songz' UK single "Never Again" from his studio album Chapter V, and co-wrote Jason Derulo's "Undefeated", which was performed by Derulo on the season 11 finale of American Idol.
 A year later he collaborated again with Derulo, this time on "Tattoo", the title track for his third studio album.
 In 2014, Abrahart achieved greater commercial success, with releases from Timeflies, Inna and Pitbull, Fifth Harmony, and most notably Songz' single "Change Your Mind", from his sixth studio album Trigga, which reached No. 1 on the Billboard 200.

 In January 2015, Abrahart collaborated with Derulo and Hardwell on the track "Follow Me Home", which was released on the DJ's debut studio album United We Are.
 The album reached No.1 in the Netherlands and No. 2 on the Billboard Dance/Electronic Albums chart.

 On 17 March 2015, Martin Garrix released his new single "Don't Look Down" featuring Usher, which was co-written by Abrahart.
 The track is the first official single from Garrix's upcoming debut album, set to be released later this year.
 The single reached No. 9 in the UK Charts.
 The same day, Atlantic Records released the soundtrack album for the film Furious 7, which features Abrahart's collaboration with Sevyn Streeter and Chloe Angelides, "How Bad Do You Want It (Oh Yeah)".
 The track was released as a promotional single on 23 February 2015.

 In November 2015, Justin Bieber released his Billboard No. 1 album Purpose.
 Abrahart co-wrote two songs on the album, including "Mark My Words" and the single "Company" (#53 Billboard Hot 100).
 That same month, Fleur East released her debut single "Sax", which was co-written by Abrahart.
 The single has since been certified Platinum.

 In 2016, Abrahart co-wrote Keith Urban's hit single "Wasted Time" from his album Ripcord.
 The single reached No. 1 on the Billboard Country Airplay Chart and the album debuted at No. 1 on the Billboard Top Country Albums Chart.

 JHart also co-wrote Kevin Gates' "Know Better", which is featured on the Suicide Squad Soundtrack.

+In 2025, Abrahart appeared on the Netflix music docu-reality series Hitmakers.